 After the end of each breeding season, all nestboxes should be taken down and the old nesting materials removed, and the box should be scalded with boiling water to kill any parasites.
 Do not use insecticides or flea-powders - boiling water is adequate.
 Annual cleaning is best carried out in October or November.

 Under the terms of the "Wildlife and Countryside Act 1981", if unhatched eggs are found in the box, they can only legally be removed from October to January inclusive, and they must be destroyed!
 It is illegal to keep them.

 Leave the bird box up in winter as it will be useful as a roosting site for birds in bad weather.

 Putting up a feeder or table is one of the easiest way to attract birds to your garden, especially during the winter months when food is harder to come by.

 Why not feed your local garden birds whilst also supporting your local Wildlife Trust by buying your bird food from Vine House Farm.
-Up to 5% of each sale will be donated to your local Trust!
+4% of each sale will be donated to your local Trust!
 You'll also find lot's of hints and tips on how to attract wild birds to your garden on their website.

 Who eats what

 |Mixed seeds||Blackbird, blue tit, chaffinch, collared dove, dunnock, greenfinch, house sparrow, robin, song thrush|

 |Black sunflower seeds||Blue tit, chaffinch, collared dove, goldfinch, great tit, greenfinch, house sparrow, siskin|